benoj/GitRepository/README.md

 ##Usage
 ###Creation

+The initialization of GitReposity takes a hash of symbols, with the following options:

 ####options
 * :remote - This represents the name of your git remote (defaults to origin if not specified)
 * :ssh_repository - This representst the ssh URI of your git repository.
 You will need to add your public key to the repository provider (e.g. github).
 This is an optional parameter.